flakjakk/docs-repo/docs/source/instrument_issues.md

+# Using your instrument

+(or: What goes where?
+And how?
+And when? ;-)

 ## Lead / rhythm guitar issues

 Knowing how to really play the guitar is the first step.
 Once you can follow a chord sheet, play the chords, and string them together in a meaningful way, you are at the bottom of the stair-case.
 There is a long way to go to get to the top.
 The target is to learn how to use the guitar in context.